telerik/kendo-intl/docs/num-formatting/api.md

 Provides information about the exported methods from the Number Formatting module.

+{% platform_content angular %}
+For a runnable example, refer to the article on [date and number formatting and parsing]({% parsingandformatting_intl %}#toc-number-formatting).
+{% endplatform_content %}

 ## Methods

 ### formatNumber

-Converts a `Number` into a string based on the specified format and locale ([see example](https://github.com/telerik/kendo-intl/blob/master/docs/num-formatting/index.md).
+Converts a `Number` into a string based on the specified format and locale ([more information](https://github.com/telerik/kendo-intl/blob/master/docs/num-formatting/index.md).

 ## Parameters